DavidMertz/LanguagePractice/README.md

 same inode, the file will be hashed multiple times.
 Simply borrowing the hash of what is, after all, the identical on-disk location, is presumably cheaper.
 This fix makes the Python version about 20% faster.

+To be even more fair, the latest version written is the Ruby one.
+For that, I took advantage of what I learned in iterating the implementations.
+Specifically, as well as taking advantage of the Python/Julia optimization of "don't hash hard links *multiple times*", I extended this to "don't hash size-duplication sets **at all** if they are all the same inode."
+Given that I've made no attempt (so far) at parallelism in Ruby, its success really surprises me, even given the mentioned optimization.

 The Golang version that does not (yet) do this optimization is about tied for speed with Python currently.
 I expect less speedup from doing this in Golang